mgreiler/se-unlocked/Transcripts/EP_33_Alex_Schladebeck.md

 and seeing what opportunities come up and saying, yeah, I think that I want that and, and going forward.

-**Michaela:**[00:03:46] And so before you became the CEO, what was your largest.
-You lost, um, title or role or what were your responsibilities?
+**Michaela:**[00:03:46] And so before you became the CEO, what was your last, your last, um, title or role or what were your responsibilities?
 Were they already like similar?
-You said like a project lead and things like this, very similar to what you have
+You said like a project lead and things like this, very similar to what you have or the responsibilities that you have now, or very different.

-**Alex:** [00:03:59] or

-**Michaela:**[00:03:59] the responsibilities that you have now, or very different.

-**Alex:** [00:04:03] Say my last title and I've, and I've kept it because it was important to me, um, is, uh, as head of quality.
+**Alex:** [00:04:03] Say my last title and I've, and I've kept it because it was important to me, um, is, uh, is head of quality.
 Um, so I, in that role, I am still, obviously I'm delegating more, um, because I have to, um, but in that role, I'm still responsible for what strategies we have.
 How are we working in projects with customers?
 What things do customers need?
-What.
-Uh, what things are coming up in the future in terms of testing and quality that we need to be aware of and how are we making sure that quality isn't just brought into teams via testers.
+What, uh, what things are coming up in the future in terms of testing and quality that we need to be aware of and how are we making sure that quality isn't just brought into teams via testers.
-And, but also that developers are, uh, working on that, um, whole team quality, all these kinds of things.
-Um, and that was.
-Alongside that role.
+And, but also the developers are, uh, working on that, um, whole team quality, all these kinds of things.
+Um, and that was alongside that role.
 That's kind of the domain role that I had.
-And I was also a team lead, which meant that I had, um, uh, I was responsible for, I was aligned manager for, for various people and that's something that's, that's stayed obviously.
+And I was also a team lead, which meant that I had, um, uh, I was responsible for, I was a line manager for, for various people and that's something that's, that's stayed obviously.
-Um, over the last few years, the company has really been working towards.
-Making sure that we move decision-making capabilities closest to the people who are affected by the decisions and who are able to actually make the better decisions.
-So being a team lead in some ways was very, very similar to the things I'm doing.
-Nope.
-Um, because a lot of the times time it's the group of team leads that makes the decision and not somebody at the top, as it were saying, no, we're going to do this.
-Um, what's changed though, is that.
-I still find myself doing this.
-Um, if I have a question that I'm like, Oh, I don't know how we're going to deal with this.
+Um, over the last few years, the company has really been working towards making sure that we move decision-making capabilities closest to the people who are affected by the decisions and who are able to actually make the better decisions.
+So being a team lead in some ways was very, very similar to the things I'm doing now, um, because a lot of the time it's the group of team leads that makes the decision and not somebody at the top, as it were saying, no, we're going to do this.
+Um, what's changed though, is that, (laughs) and I still find myself doing this, um, if I have a question that I'm like, Oh, I don't know how we're going to deal with this.
-And we're not, you know, we're not coming to a conclusion with all of the team leads in my mind.
-I still go to one of the other CEOs to be like, Hey, what are we going to do about this?
+And we're not, you know, we're not coming to a conclusion with all of the team leads, in my mind I still go to one of the other CEOs to be like, Hey, what are we going to do about this?
 And I'm trying to catch myself doing that now and be like, wait a second, Alex.
-This might be something that you have to learn to once.
+This might be something that you have to learn to once. (laughs)
 So instead of kind of going off and being like, I have this question to think, okay, what would I do about this right now?
 And then I can still go and test that and see how, you know, see how someone else was more experienced with react.
-Um, that's the big gap for me right now.
-I'm realizing that.
+Um, that's the big gap for me right now: Realizing that.
 Uh, there's not, it's not necessarily the case that somebody else is going to give me all of the answers.
 I might be responsible for more of the answers now.

 **Michaela:**[00:06:09] Yeah.
 Yeah.
-Um, so I think that.
-I think right now they're, um, much, yeah, much more people with a non-traditional background in Texas because the resources are there.
-I mean, I don't know how you experienced it, but 15 years back, right when I started or even a little bit longer, um, w the internet existed, but it was not that you just went on and you're learned.
-Whatever you need to know.
+Um, so I think, I think right now they're, um, much, yeah, much more people with a non-traditional background in tech because the resources are there.
+I mean, I don't know how you experienced it, but 15 years back, right when I started or even a little bit longer, um, the internet existed, but it was not that you just went on and you learned whatever you need to know.
 Right.
-It was really, there was not a lot of information and you had to go to, you know, um, libraries and get books and even books where as cars,
+It was really, there was not a lot of information and you had to go to, you know, um, libraries and get books and even books were as scarce resource, I think, information and knowledge wasn't there.

-**Alex:** [00:06:44] a resource, I think

-**Michaela:**[00:06:46] information and knowledge wasn't there.
 Maybe you needed, I mean, I hear it often, right?
 You needed less knowledge as you need today.

-**Alex:** [00:06:54] But because of that, I think

-**Michaela:**[00:06:55] there were not so many people that came from a non-traditional background.
-So I think you really stood out at eclipse con at that point when you were saying, well, actually, you know, I studied linguistics and not computer science or, you know, R and did some, some background or have some background education in this.
+But because of that, I think there were not so many people that came from a non-traditional background.
+So I think you really stood out at eclipseCon at that point when you were saying, well, actually, you know, I studied linguistics and not computer science or, you know, R and did some, some background or have some background education in this.
-And, um, so, uh, What, and now I think there are more people, you know, with this non-traditional background and I think they want to know, you know, how can I move from varium because I think it's still hard.
+And, um, so, uh, What, and now I think there are more people, you know, with this non-traditional background and I think they want to know, you know, how can I move from where I am because I think it's still hard.
 Right?
 It's still hard.
 You have to know so much.
 So even though there is more information now available, you have to know more, right?
 So the bar somehow has been raised, I think.
-And it's still really hard, I think, to start into tag and really be successful there.
-So if you think back, um, Did you know how you came here from this non tech techie background into a techie break grounds?
+And it's still really hard, I think, to start into tech and really be successful there.
+So if you think back, um, Did you know how you came from this non tech techie background into a techie background?
 Right?
 So I imagine it like this, right?
 You start by reading tech documentation to try to improve it.
 And so you have to learn about what you want to improve.
 And so somehow this somehow transformed you into a techie from a non-techie, but I guess there were different steps that you had to take, maybe learn something on the side, or you do a workshop or whatnot.

-**Alex:** [00:08:11] And so.

-**Michaela:**[00:08:12] How did you do this?
-Transitioning into tech?
+And so.
+How did you do this transition into tech?

 **Alex:** [00:08:15] Yeah, it was.
 I mean, the, the short answer is that it's a long transition and it's still ongoing.
 Right?
 I mean, I am, I'm never going to be done learning.
-Um, at the very beginning it was, it was incredibly.
-It was incredibly difficult, but in a challenging way, um, I'm not the kind of person that likes being in my comfort zone.
+Um, at the very beginning it was, it was incredibly, it was incredibly difficult, but in a challenging way.
+Um, I'm not the kind of person that likes being in my comfort zone.
-I like being in my landing zone.
+I like being in my learning zone.
 I sometimes push myself into my panic zone, which is maybe not ideal.
 Um, and I think I was looking at the time because I went, when I started, it was basically a summer job.
 So the stakes were low.
 I could, if I wanted to, I could, you know, I could move back home.
 That was the